 Aside from her environmental work, Ee Jenn is also a national debater and is interested in politics and economics, specifically exploring how these fields can help ensure ocean protection.
 She hopes to bring some of these perspectives to the table and is incredibly excited about this opportunity to inspire change.
 Above all, she looks forward to the next time she can visit the ocean.

-Estefanía Aphang is a 16-year-old aspiring ocean and climate activist, who lives in Lima, Perú, and has a strong and deep connection with the ocean.
+Estefanía Aphang is in her second year on the Council.
+She is a 16-year-old aspiring ocean and climate activist, who lives in Lima, Perú, and has a strong and deep connection with the ocean.
 She attends San Silvestre School and is currently apart of the ESD (Education for Sustainable Development) Council, Operation Smile Club, MUN (Model United Nations) club, Debate club, Ocean club.
 She is also the Sustainability and Environmental Tribe leader and part of other extracurricular activities.

 Her burning passion for living a sustainable lifestyle, taking care of the environment, and protecting our oceans has highly motivated her to take part in different projects from empowerment and awareness conferences to service programs, where she was able to inspire the other young people to be change-makers and that every small action can make a difference.